 From the South Bronx to Wall Street, and Flushing to Harlem, at City Seminary of New York, the city is our classroom.
 New York’s diverse churches, neighborhoods, streets, restaurants, subway lines, networks, and history are our curriculum.
 City Seminary of New York is a community of learning focused on the practice of ministry in our urban world.
 Building on what God is doing in the city, the Ministry Fellows Program is an introductory urban ministry leadership course designed to encourage the work of hopeful and faithful ministry in the city, to provide leadership training in the practice of urban ministry, and to establish learning communities from diverse backgrounds for accountability and formation.
 Primarily for those active in ministry who may have limited access to prior urban ministry training, the program was launched in 2009 with generous support from the Lilly Endowment.
 Fellows come from all walks of life and boroughs across New York City.

-The Ministry Fellows 2023 cohort will meet on alternating Thursday evenings via Zoom (6:30p-8:30p) and Saturdays (10a-3p) in person.
-Classes will run from February 18 to April 1, 2023.
+The Ministry Fellows Fall 2023 cohort will meet over three weeks in October.
 Tuition is $500, with scholarships available for financial need.
 Proof of COVID-19 vaccination and booster are required to participate in the program.
 Applications are accepted on a rolling basis until the cohort is filled.
-Apply now or attend an online open house to learn more!